greenm01/ec4x/docs/ec4x_specs.md

 Starbases require five months (five turns) to construct require a shipyard.
 They remain in orbit and do not move out of their home solar systems.

-Starbases boost the population growth-rate and Industral Units (IU) of a colony by 5% each, every turn (preliminary).
+Starbases boost the population growth-rate and Industrial Units (IU) of a colony by 5% each, every turn (preliminary).

 Example: under normal conditions the natural birthrate of a colony is 2%.
 With three starbases, the rate is: